Life Purpose: What Does it Mean and How to Find It?

 the meaning of life purpose for work satisfaction

-Personal development enthusiasts, including myself, often hope that by following and fulfilling their purpose, their lives might just get easier, and the standard rules of life will no longer apply to them.
+Personal development enthusiasts, including myself, often hope that by following their purpose, their lives might just get easier, and the ‘rules of life’ won’t apply to them.
 Unfortunately, that is not possible.

 How to Discover Your Life Purpose

-Ikigai identifies one or more occupations that are the perfect combination of:
+Your Ikigai identifies as one or more occupations that are a combination of:

 “what you’re good at, what the world needs, what can create success, and what you love to do.”

-So yes, maybe acting or any other unique occupation is your Ikigai, but there’s more to think about before climbing this hill.
 Can this occupation actually provide the lifestyle you would be happy with?
 Your Ikigai should not make you miserable and broke.
-Surely, it can have some oscillations and require adapting from your side, but probably it will be more in line with the lifestyle you see yourself being happy in.
+Surely, it can require adapting from your side, but it will probably be in line with the lifestyle you see yourself in.

-And most importantly, our Ikigai is something our world or our community needs.
-Of course, not every purpose will be grand, but it will be making a positive impact on someone’s life, hence making a positive impact on the world.
+Most importantly, your Ikigai is something our world or our community needs.
+Not every purpose will be grand, but it will be making a positive impact on someone’s life, hence making a positive impact on the world.

 • What do you truly love to do?
 Out of all of these things?